octopus-asorkin/docs/docs/installation/octopus-server-linux-container/octopus-in-ecs.md

 ---
 title: Octopus Server in ECS
-description: Octopus can be installed AWS ECS and this document explain how to do this and leverage HA.
+description: Octopus can be hosted in an Amazon ECS cluster running the Octopus Server Linux container, optionally leveraging High Availability (HA).
 position: 41
 ---

 One of the driving forces behind creating the Octopus Server Linux Container was so Octopus could run in a container in Kubernetes for [Octopus Cloud](/docs/octopus-cloud/index.md).
-With the release of the Octopus Server Linux Container image in **2020.6**, this option is available for those who want to host Octopus in their own ECS clusters.
+With the release of the Octopus Server Linux Container image in **2020.6**, it's possible to host Octopus in an Amazon ECS cluster.

 This page describes how to run Octopus Server in ECS using Fargate.

 Since [Octopus High Availability](/docs/administration/high-availability/index.md) (HA) and ECS go hand in hand, this guide will show how to support scaling Octopus Server instances with multiple HA nodes.
-It assumes a working knowledge of ECS concepts, such as Task definiations, Task Services, AWS Service Integrations.
+It assumes a working knowledge of ECS concepts, such as Task definitions, Task Services, and AWS Service Integrations.

 ## Getting started {#getting-started}

-Whether you are running Octopus in a Container using Docker or ECS, or running it on Windows Server, there are a number of items to consider when creating an Octopus High Availability cluster:
+However you choose to host your Octopus installation, there are a number of items to consider when creating an Octopus High Availability cluster:

 - A Highly available [SQL Server database](/docs/installation/sql-server-database.md)
 - A shared file system for [Artifacts, Packages, and Task Logs](/docs/administration/managing-infrastructure/server-configuration-and-file-storage/index.md#ServerconfigurationandFilestorage-FileStorageFilestorage)